btarcahn/grasple/README.md

 Grasple runs on JDK11 to utilizes the most recent features of the Java programming language.
 It also uses Gradle 5.4.1 as a build tool, and JUnit 5 for unit testing.
-Therefore, make sure you have the appropriate Java version for this projcet to work correctly.
+Therefore, make sure you have the appropriate Java version for this project to work correctly.
 </p>
 <p>
 <i>Updated 01 Jun 2019 by Bach Tran</i>